-Olivet’s adult choir is directed by our Director of Music, Mark Spitzack.
+Olivet’s adult choir is directed by our Music Director, Brian De Young.
 Choir members are dedicated volunteers who rehearse weekly to lead the singing of the congregation and provide choral music during worship.
 Other musical events including choral evensongs (sung Evening Prayer) in Advent and Lent, Lessons and Carols on Christmas Eve, and other larger choral works for the liturgical year such as Fauré’s Requiem on All Saints Sunday.

 At Olivet we hold children in high regard and seek to include them as fully as possible in our worship rather than to segregate them.
 To that end, although we provide a nursery for younger children who need it, we urge families to stay together during worship.
 The children and youth of the congregation sing several times a year as a choir and serve as acolytes, lectors, and soloists.
 Highlights for their involvement include leading our Procession with Palms on Palm/Passion Sunday and our Farewell to Alleluia just before the Lenten season.